 Figure 2 below from the last assessment describes longfin landings 1963-2019.
-Figures 3-4 describe domestic landings, ex-vessel revenues (2020 dollars), and prices (2020 dollars) since 1996.
-Figure 5 illustrates preliminary landings throughout the year for 2019 and 2020.
-Figure 6 illustrates preliminary landings for Trimester 1 for 2020 and 2021.
-The Gross Domestic Product Implicit Price Deflator was used to report revenues/prices as "2020 dollars."
+We hope to get an update of Figure 2 before May 2022.
+Figures 3-4 describe domestic landings, ex-vessel revenues (2021 dollars), and prices (2021 dollars) since 1996.
+Figure 5 illustrates preliminary landings throughout the year for 2020 and 2021.
+Figure 6 illustrates preliminary landings for Trimester 1 for 2021 and 2022.
+The Gross Domestic Product Implicit Price Deflator was used to report revenues/prices as "2021 dollars."

-Table 1 describes 2020 longfin landings by state, and Table 2 describes 2020 longfin landings by gear type.
-Table 3 describes 2020 longfin landings by NMFS Statistical Areas.
+Table 1 describes 2021 longfin landings by state.
+Table 2 describes 2020 and 2021 longfin landings by NMFS Statistical Areas.
+Almost all landings that have gear identified are bottom trawl.